jamcha-aa/xkb/README.md

 # xkb
 Author: jamcha (jamcha.aa@gmail.com)

-These are modified key settings for jp keyboards.
+These are modified key settings for jp keyboards under a Unix-like Environment.
 These programs are based on the article of [tetsuran](http://qiita.com/tetsutan/items/bfa5768c3d618ca35d4a).

 ## Modified key